 Concrete and Granite

-Even when sealed, concrete and granite countertops react best to pH-neutral and non-abrasive cleansing products.
+Even when sealed, concrete and granite countertops react best to pH-neutral and non-abrasive cleaning products.
 Warm soapy water is fine, as it is for granite countertops.
 Dip a cloth into a solution and wipe it across the counter, then rinse.
 For stains:

 - Create a paste of water and bake soda